Welcome to the Rainforest Information Centre

 RIC is working with local environmental groups and communities in Northern NSW to continue to resist the deplorable logging of old-growth forests and some of the last remaining habitats for endangered species such as Koalas.

-To help stop logging in these precious areas, donate here!
+DONATE HERE to help stop logging in these precious areas!

 The Rainforest Information Centre has been a central link in the radical environmental moment for nearly four decades.
 It was born out of the successful struggle to save the sub-tropical rainforests of New South Wales, Australia (now a World Heritage Area) in 1979-to 1981.